Please enter your email below to subscribe

 Today’s changing security environment requires early planning, technical experts and operational readiness training to ensure a successful outcome for your event planning team.

 John Torres is the chief operating officer for the Security and Technology Consulting group at Guidepost Solutions, a global security and investigations company.
 He is a former Special Agent in Charge for Homeland Security Investigations and commanded a security contingent of agents at the 2002 Salt Lake City Olympics as well as coordinated the dismantling of terror financing and a smuggling ring in London and the United States with the Metropolitan Police, New Scotland Yard and Her Majesty’s Customs in the months leading up to the 2012 London Olympics.
-He can be contacted at email@example.com.
+John can be reached at email@example.com.